yus-h/lifttracker-backend/README.md

 ### TODO

 * Correct authentication
-* Create exercise by muscle group
+* Create exercise by muscle group and more complex data structure for exercise (e.g. photos etc)
-* Upgrade Angular CLI
+* Refactor remainder of app with NGRX
-* Add NGRX
+* Routine stats visualisation with d3

 ## Screenshots